gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 As a best practice, it is recommended you perform all code changes for a task in a local branch in your working tree.
 The local branch should be created from the upstream branch to which you intend to submit the change.
-If you are submitting changes to devel branch, first create a local task branch like this -
+If you are submitting changes to the devel branch, first create a local task branch like this -

 ```console